-However, the entrepreneurial sun began to shine again when Infratrust Funds 6 & 8, for which Argo Ventures and asset manager Stephan Brückl put under the helm of their asset management, turned it into a successful 2016 restructuring project with a 135% profit through a trade sale for more than $ 28 million.
-With that sale, the value of the assets from the time of the take over by Argo was increased by a multiple of 4.
+With that new energetic momentum, the entrepreneurial sun also began to shine again when Infratrust Funds 6 & 8, for which Argo Ventures and asset manager Stephan Brückl put under the helm of their asset management, turned it into a successful 2016 restructuring project with a 135% profit through a trade sale for more than $ 28 million.
+With that sale, the value of the assets from the time of the takeover by Argo was increased by a multiple of 4.

 3M New Ventures as Principal Investors for Txtr

 Meeting my soul partner for life